cbussick/obsidian-cycle-line/README.md

 # Obsidian Cycle Line Plugin

-This plugin for Obsidian allows you to change the line you are currently in by cycling through different options:
+This plugin for [Obsidian](https://obsidian.md/) allows you to change the line your cursor is currently in by cycling through different options:

 1. normal paragraph
-2. bullet list
+2. unordered list
-3. check list (unchecked)
+3. checklist (unchecked)
-4. check list (checked)
+4. checklist (checked)
-5. numbered list
+5. ordered/numbered list

+This plugin is intentionally lightweight and only adds two new commands for you to use:

+1. "Cycle Line"
+   This allows you to cycle through the options above _forwards_ one at a time.
+2. "Cycle Line Backwards"
+   This allows you to cycle through the options _backwards_ one at a time.

+💡*Tip*: Add these commands as hotkeys to quickly cycle through the different options, for example:

+- "Cycle Line" -> `CTRL + Space`
+- "Cycl Line Backwards" -> `CTRL + Shift + Space`

+## Manually installing the plugin

+Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/your-plugin-id/`.

+## Development set up

+For making changes to the source code, you need to:

+1. Clone the repository
+2. Install the dependencies:

+    ```shell
+    npm install
+    ```

+3. Start the esbuild watch mode, which will build the project:

+    ```shell
+    npm run dev
+    ```

+4. Make changes 👷🏻
+5. You're Done ✅

 ## Releasing new releases